Industrial gaskets

 Static vs. dynamic seals

-A seal is basically a device designed to close (seal) an opening or make a joint tight against a liquid or gas.
+A seal is basically a device designed to close (seal) an opening or make a joint tight against a liquid or gaseous medium.
 There are two main principles: static and dynamic seals.

 Static seals

-With static seals, the seal is between two surfaces that do not move in relation to each other (a static application).
+With static seals, the seal is between two surfaces that do not move relative to each other (a static application).
 In static applications, it is the surface pressure that creates the seal.

-With dynamic seals, sealing occurs between two surfaces that have a relative movement (dynamic application), for example, a rotational movement of a shaft relative to the housing or a piston movement of a rod or piston in a cylinder.
+With dynamic seals, the sealing occurs between two surfaces that have a relative movement (dynamic application), e.g. a rotational movement of a shaft in relation to the housing or a piston movement of a rod or piston in a cylinder.
 However, some seal types that are designed for dynamic applications are also used in static applications.

 In dynamic applications, media pressure helps create density.
 To learn more about application and installation, please refer to our O-ring product catalog.